 How to file a tax return in Germany

 As mentioned above, if you’re not feeling comfortable tackling the German system and you perhaps have a complex situation – maybe you received income from abroad – then the advice would be to avail of the services of a Steuerberater.

 If you don’t know where to start looking for an accountant, then check out Ageras.
 This handy site will – in English – connect you with an accountant that matches your needs.
 It’s free to sign up and apparently, the recommendations are not binding.
 So no harm in looking and seeing if there’s someone there you want to work with.

 Using an online tax system

 If you’re still a little weary of the German system, but can’t afford a tax advisor, then there are two online systems you could try.

 The first, and one of the most popular for expats in Germany is Wundertax.
-Their website is incredibly easy to use and explains everything in details in English or German.
-Wundertax also run tailor made tax platforms for professions like soldiers, policemen, firefighter, apprentices and students.
+Their website is incredibly easy to use and explains everything in detail in English or German.
+Wundertax also runs tailor-made tax platforms for professions like soldiers, police officers, firefighters, apprentices and students.
 Wundertax users get an average of €1,150 tax back.

 The third platform, Smart Steuer, however, does deal with a mix of payments.
 Unfortunately the platform is in German, so you may need a translator to help you out.
 German tax language is perhaps not the most straightforward.

 Going it alone and filing your tax return yourself